 Jeongyoon Han

 Capitol News Bureau reporterJeongyoon Han is a Capitol News Bureau reporter for the New York Public News Network, producing multimedia stories on issues of statewide interest and importance.
+Before starting her position in December 2024, she was a reporter and producer for NPR, with a focus on covering the presidential election.

-Han is a Syracuse native.
+Han is a Syracuse native and graduated from Williams College.

 -